tiprankstipranks

 We are subject to risks related to our international operations.

-We have manufacturing and technical facilities in many regions including Europe, Asia, and the Americas.
-For 2023, approximately 71% of our consolidated net sales were outside the United States.
-Consequently, our results could be affected by changes in trade, monetary and fiscal policies, trade restrictions or prohibitions, import or other charges or taxes, fluctuations in foreign currency exchange rates, limitations on the repatriation of funds, changing economic conditions, unreliable intellectual property protection and legal systems, insufficient infrastructures, social unrest, political instability and disputes, international terrorism, acts of war and other factors that may be discrete to a particular country or geography.
-Compliance with multiple and potentially conflicting laws and regulations of various countries is challenging, burdensome and expensive.
+Nearly all of our manufacturing facilities are outside the U.S., including other regions in the Americas, Europe, and Asia.
+Consequently, our results would be affected by changes in trade, monetary and fiscal policies, trade restrictions or prohibitions, import tariffs or other charges or taxes, fluctuations in foreign currency exchange rates, limitations on the repatriation of funds, changing economic conditions, unreliable intellectual property protection and legal systems, insufficient infrastructures, social unrest, political instability and disputes, international terrorism, acts of war and other factors that may be discrete to a particular country or geography.
+Compliance with multiple and potentially conflicting laws and regulations of various countries is challenging, burdensome, and expensive.
 The financial statements of foreign subsidiaries are translated to U.S. Dollars using the period-end exchange rate for assets and liabilities and an average exchange rate for each period for revenues, expenses and capital expenditures.
 The local currency is typically the functional currency for our foreign subsidiaries.
-Significant foreign currency fluctuations and the associated translation of those foreign currencies could adversely affect our business.
+While we did not experience significant foreign currency impacts during 2024, significant foreign currency fluctuations and the associated translation of those foreign currencies could adversely affect our business.
 Additionally, significant changes in currency exchange rates, particularly the Euro, Chinese Renminbi, British Pound, Brazilian Real and Indian Rupee could cause fluctuations in the reported results of our businesses' operations that could negatively affect our business, financial condition and results of operations.
 Because we are a U.S. holding company, one significant source of our funds is distributions from our non-U.S. subsidiaries.
 Certain countries in which we operate have adopted or could institute currency exchange controls that limit or prohibit our local subsidiaries' ability to convert local currency into U.S. Dollars or to make payments outside the country.
 This could subject us to the risks of local currency devaluation and business disruption.

 Natural and Human Disruptions - Risk 1

-Extraordinary events, including natural disasters or extreme weather events, including those that may result from the impacts of climate change, political disruptions, terrorist attacks, pandemics or other public health crises, such as the COVID-19 pandemic, and acts of war have in the past and may in the future disrupt our business, impact our supply chain and access to necessary raw materials, or adversely affect the global economy generally, resulting in a loss of sales and customers.
+Extraordinary events, including natural disasters or extreme weather events (including those that may result from the impacts of climate change), fires or similar catastrophic events, political disruptions, terrorist attacks, pandemics or other public health crises, such as the COVID-19 pandemic, and acts of war have in the past and may in the future disrupt our business or operations, impact our supply chain and access to necessary raw materials, or adversely affect the global economy generally, resulting in a loss of sales and customers and an increase in costs.
 Any of these disruptions or other extraordinary events outside of our control that impact our operations or the operations of our suppliers or customers could have a future adverse effect on our business, financial condition and results of operations.
 In addition, these types of events could negatively impact consumer spending or result in changes in the demand for certain products and solutions in the impacted regions or globally, which could have an adverse effect on our business, financial condition and results of operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.